-1. Slow response of people to the prompt for attaching the RFID tag - this was particularly evident when people first passed through, when they did not know exactly what the prompt to attach looked like visually.
-Recommendation: improve the visual response of the system.
+- 1. Slow response of people to the prompt for attaching the RFID tag this was particularly evident when people first passed through, when they did not know exactly what the prompt to attach looked like visually.
+Recommendation: improve the visual response of the system. - 2.
+Auto focusing of the capture device the capture device automatically adjusts the sharpness of the captured image.
+In the case of a new arrival, it sometimes takes time to find the optimal image sharpness.
+In the original design of the camera module, a camera with manual focus was to be integrated and fixed at the desired distance.
+However, when the device was designed, these cameras were not currently available and an autofocus camera was used instead.
+Recommendation: replace the autofocus with manual focus.

-Document name: ne: D4.3 Access control tool and training guide V2 F Page: 54 of 88 Reference: D4.3 Dissemination: PU Version: 1.0 Status: Final
+Document name: D4.5 Access control tool and training guide V3 Page: 57 of 95 Reference: D4.5 Dissemination: PU Version: 1.0 Status: Final